Oh Baby! Pregnancy, Maternity, and Child Care Leave in Japan

 First Day of Daycare! 👶🏼🏫👶🏼🏫👶🏼🏫👶🏼🏫👶🏼 Somehow the monster made it through her first day of daycare.
 There was lots of crying, of course, but I managed to resist the urge to go over and check on her! 👶🏼 She’s the smallest of the class so she spent all day in the baby carrier.
 The daycare little ones went outside, and it was fun to see her in a new environment.

-I’ll end this post with a few tips for working while pregnant, and taking maternity and child care leave in Japan.
+I’ll end this post with a few tips and links to resources for working while pregnant, and taking maternity, paternity, and child care leave in Japan.

 Tips for working while pregnant:

 Know.
 Your.
 Rights.

 You can adjust your work schedule to avoid commuting during peak hours.
 You can leave early/arrive later to go to doctor’s appointments.

 Sure, some of your co-workers or bosses might grumble and complain, but don’t worry about them.
 Focus on your health and the well-being of your child.

 Especially if you are a full-time salaried employee.
 You can’t be fired, but do keep an eye out for maternity harassment (マタハラ/mata hara), which may be done to make you quit.
 And if you quit, you might be losing out on benefits.